 Basically, it is WordPress version 4.9, the last version before Gutenberg became core in version 5.0

 Created by Scott Bowler, he quickly gathered together 15 or so volunteer team members to release the Alpha version on 24 October 2018.
 The Beta version was released on 21 November 2018.

-Using a migration plugin provided by them, you can easily convert your existing site from WordPress 4.9 to ClassicPress 1.0 and continue using TinyMCE.
+Using a migration plugin provided by them, you can easily convert your existing site from WordPress to ClassicPress and continue using the TinyMCE editor.

 This site was built using ClassicPress from scratch and other sites run by the owner have also been successfully migrated to CP without causing problems.

 I have made a post here that will help you migrate to ClassicPress or install it from scratch.

 Is ClassicPress a viable long-term option?

 As you can read on their website classicpress.net and in their forum posts, they’re planning to be here for the long haul.
 Their philosophy is a “community-led” method of operation, as opposed to the WordPress “top-down” method.